lucatacconi/crunz-ui/.github/ROADMAP.md

 * System should log the user who manually run a task
 * In case of error, communication should be sent by email to the user who created the task or to specific configured users
 * Light and dark mode switch
+* Session that allows for the massive verification of the syntax of the tasks loaded on the system

 ## Release history